-The School's cash and cash equivalents are considered to be cash on hand, demand deposits, and shortterm highly liquid investments with original maturities of three months or less from the date of acquisition.
+The School's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term highly liquid debt instruments with original maturities of three months or less.

 Investments

 Investments of the School meet the specified criteria in GASB Codification Section I50: Investments to qualify to elect to measure their investments at amortized cost.
 Accordingly, the fair value of the School's position in investments is equal to the value of the pooled shares.